-Cressner’s other obsession comes in the form of his now estranged wife, and after kidnapping Hays and planting drugs in his car, he concocts his grandest wager yet.
-Cressner gives Hays two options: make it all the way around the ledge of a big city hotel or spend a chunk of his life in the slammer; if he makes it he gets to keep his wife and a large sum of money, if not SPLAT!
-But this is Stephen King we’re dealing with and things are never as simple as they seem.
-As well as natural obstacles such as persistent pigeons and high winds, Cressner has a few devilish tricks up his sleeve, and when Hays somehow manages to turn the tables that affairs become truly interesting.
+Cressner’s other obsession comes in the form of his now estranged wife.
+After kidnapping Hays and planting drugs in his car, he concocts his grandest wager yet, presenting the love cheat with two options: make it all the way around the ledge of a big city hotel or spend a chunk of his life in the slammer.
+If he makes it he gets to keep his wife and a large sum of money, if not then SPLAT!
+But this is Stephen King we’re dealing with, and things are never as simple as they seem.
+As well as natural obstacles such as persistent pigeons and ferocious winds, Cressner has a few devilish tricks up his sleeve, but it’s when Hays somehow manages to turn the tables that affairs become truly interesting.

-As a child, The General was naturally my favourite of the three tales, and it’s unsurprising that it was the only segment written directly for the screen, the previous two adapted from King’s 1978 Night Shift collection.
-Narratively, it’s the weakest of the three, but its visual conception makes up for it and then some.
-The segment features some unnerving POV shots that scale and navigate the little girl’s room — the monster’s hunting ground — which were really quite ingenious for the time.
+As a child, The General was naturally my favourite of the three tales, the only segment written directly for the screen; the previous two adapted from King’s 1978 Night Shift collection.
+In hindsight, it’s the weakest of the three narratively speaking, but its visuals make up for it and then some.
+The segment also features some unnerving POV shots that scale and navigate the little girl’s room, the monster’s hunting ground, which were really quite ingenious for the time.
+From a technical standpoint it’s certainly the most impressive of the three segments, letting Teague off the creative leash.
 The General absolutely terrified me as a kid, especially when the monster attempts to suck the breath out of Barrymore, a crime that superstition has attributed to felines, making The General enemy number one with Amanda’s unscrupulous mother.